 The COVID-19 pandemic hit Latinx communities especially hard.
 After more than a year of incredible loss and struggle, WeWork employees came together to celebrate Latinx and Hispanic Heritage Month from September 15 to October 15, offering stories of gratitude, community, and triumph.

 To honor the month, the employee community group We of Color hosted a virtual panel centered on gratitude, a key WeWork value.
-The discussion was moderated by Amanda Gonzales, a community manager in St. Louis, and featured four Latinx and Hispanic WeWork employees—Alexandra Campbell, an area director in Lima, Peru; Yadira Hurtado, a manager of health and safety in Los Angeles; Roger Solé, chief marketing officer; and Marcelo Claure, executive chairman—who shared stories about their cultural upbringing and how it shaped their lives, their identities, and their careers.
+The discussion was moderated by Amanda Gonzales, a community manager in St. Louis, and featured four Latinx and Hispanic WeWork employees—Alexandra Campbell, an area director in Lima, Peru; Yadira Hurtado, a manager of health and safety in Los Angeles; Roger Solé, former chief marketing officer; and Marcelo Claure, former executive chairman—who shared stories about their cultural upbringing and how it shaped their lives, their identities, and their careers.

 Campbell struggled with feeling different throughout her life.
 While Campbell was born and raised in Peru, she says she doesn’t have typical Latina features.
 Because of her light skin and blonde hair, Campbell is often met with disbelief and suspicion when she tells people that she’s Peruvian.
 “I am immediately catalogued as ‘la gringa,’” she says.